elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   <div>
     <div>
       <strong>Interview Response:</strong> Drawbacks of the Factory Pattern.<br /><br />
       The code may become more complicated as you introduce large numbers of new subclasses to implement the pattern.
+It can make the code more complex, obscure object types, and it can be overkill for simple object creation.
 The best-case scenario is incorporating the design into an existing creator class hierarchy.<br /><br />
     </div>
   </div>
 </details>

 ---

-### What are some of the factory pattern's drawbacks?
+### Can you name some alternatives to the factory pattern?

 <details>
   <summary>